-Home » Solutions » Lasers and equipments » Radiofrequency
+Home » Solutions » Lasers and devices » Radiofrequency

 Radiofrequency is a non-invasive technique widely used in aesthetic medicine to treat skin laxity, wrinkles, and cellulite.
 This treatment uses electromagnetic waves that penetrate deep into the skin, generating heat without overheating the epidermis.
 The heat produced (surface temperature reaches 42–43°C, corresponding to an effective tissue temperature of 52–62°C) improves microcirculation and boosts cellular activity by stimulating fibroblasts (cells that produce dermal components) to generate thicker and more elastic skin.
 This painless medical technique acts on skin laxity and enhances overall skin quality.
 In the past, aesthetic radiofrequency was used only on the face.
 Today, it has become an essential tool for body contouring and cellulite treatment.